JuergenGutsch/blog/_source/_posts/2021-09-22-github-advisory-database.md

 ---
 layout: post
 title: "Do you know the GitHub Advisory Database?"
 teaser: "Since a while I'm trying to get into the topics of application security.
-One of the huge topics that is critical is about vulnerabilities in dependencies.
+One of the huge topics is about possible vulnerabilities in dependencies.
 This post is about why you should know the GitHub Advisory Database."
 author: "Jürgen Gutsch"
 comments: true
 image: /img/cardlogo-dark.png